Classification of Symmetric Four-Body Dziobek Central Configurations and Application to the Earth--Moon System: The Mathematics of S4BDC Angle-Based Models

 Note that the square configuration with four equal masses is the only common solution of Cases \ref{case:a} and \ref{case:b}.

+In Case \ref{case:b} once we have determined the non-dimensional masses $\mu_1$, $\mu_2$ and $\mu$ from the dimensionless angle parameters $\alpha$ and $\beta$ (the middle and right sides of Figure~\ref{fig:frames}) using Equation~(\ref{eq:deltoid_mu}).
+After calculating the dimensional form of the masses and the relative distances based on the angles mentioned above, the coefficient $\Lambda$ can be determined from Equation~(40) presented in~\citep{erdi2016central}.
+From this equation, an explicit formula for the coefficient $\Lambda$ can be derived, which depends on all the dimensional and dimensionless parameters mentioned above.
+For the sake of brevity in this summary, we will not go into details here.

 As a summary of this subsection, we emphasize that the shape of the configurations uniquely determines their mass arrangement.
-In the isosceles trapezoid case, solving Eqs. (\ref{eq:trapez_crit}) will deliver the mass arrangement.
-Eqs. (\ref{eq:deltoid_mu}) provide explicit formulae for calculating the masses of the deltoid-type central configurations.
+In the isosceles trapezoid case, solving Equation~(\ref{eq:trapez_crit}) will deliver the mass arrangement.
+Equation~(\ref{eq:deltoid_mu}) provide explicit formulae for calculating the masses of the deltoid-type central configurations.

-\subsection{The direct problem}
+\subsection{The Direct Problem}

-In this subsection, we describe methods that are suitable to solve the direct problem of the PSCCFB, utilizing the results on the inverse problem presented in Sect. \ref{sec:inv_prob}.
+In this subsection, we describe methods that are suitable to solve the direct problem of the S4BDC, utilizing the results on the inverse problem presented in Section~\ref{sec:inv_prob}.

 Generally, studying the direct problem of central configurations of four bodies, a set of four positive values, representing the masses, is a priori given.
-In the problem of the PSCCFB, there are some restrictions on the masses.
-In Case \ref{case:a}, there are two pairs of equal masses, while in Case \ref{case:b} there is at least one such pair (see Figs. \ref{fig:trapez} and \ref{fig:deltoid}).
+In the problem of the S4BDC, there are some restrictions on the masses.
+In Case \ref{case:a}, there are two pairs of equal masses, while in Case \ref{case:b} there is at least one such pair (see Figure~\ref{fig:frames}).

 Initially, there is no condition on the placement of the masses within the configurations.
-However, Eqs. (\ref{eq:trapez_crit}) and (\ref{eq:deltoid_mu}) determine the masses at a specific position within the configuration for it to be central (see Figs. \ref{fig:trapez} and \ref{fig:deltoid}).
+However, Equations (\ref{eq:trapez_crit}) and (\ref{eq:deltoid_mu}) determine the masses at a specific position within the configuration for it to be central (see Figure~\ref{fig:frames}).
 So using these formulae to calculate all possible solutions, this place-specific feature needs to be considered.